Your claim could be worth...

 A few key points to consider:

-Yes, your claim may include compensation for damaged personal property harmed in the accident.
+Yes, you can.
 This may cover items like damaged riding equipment, hats, boots, or any other equipment that was affected during the accident.

 To support your claim, it’s essential to keep any receipts or evidence of the damaged items’ value.
 If possible, take photographs of the damaged equipment as soon as you can after the accident.
-In some cases, if the equipment was particularly valuable (like a custom-made saddle), we might even consult with equestrian experts to accurately assess its worth.
+If the equipment was valuable (like a custom-made saddle), we might even consult with equestrian experts to accurately assess its worth.

 Most horse riding claims are resolved through negotiation.
 However, in some cases, court proceedings may be necessary if liability is disputed or a settlement can’t be agreed upon.
 If this happens, we’ll support you through the entire process and represent your interests.